The Tony Bramall Charitable Trust

 Overview

 The Tony Bramall Charitable Trust was established by trust deed on 31 December 1990 (registered charity number 1001522).
 The trust has been supporting charitable causes for over 30 years, funded by property developer and entrepreneur Tony Bramall, who over six decades has built and exited two public companies while maintaining his commitment to philanthropy.
-With annual grant expenditure of approximately £263,000, the trust focuses exclusively on medical research and assisting persons less able to finance their medical and health needs, with a particular emphasis on children and causes based in northern England.
-The trust operates on a rolling application basis with no fixed deadlines, making grants almost exclusively to organizations rather than individuals.
+The trust focuses on the promotion and supply of medical research, and assisting persons less able to finance their medical/health needs, particularly children and particularly those causes based in the northern part of the country.
+The trust operates on a rolling application basis with no fixed deadlines.

 Funding Priorities